mitjafelicijan/mitjafelicijan.com/content/notes/2025-04-08-embedding-game-assets-within-your-binary.md

 This converted binary data files into C header style files which contain the array of bytes and the size of the array of bytes.
 This will be useful later with raylib code.

+If we execute `make embed` we will create C header files.
+But running `make game` will also call embed as well, so no need to call it separately.

 An example of such a file (in our case armor.png) looks like this.